Audio books, newspapers and magazines are available to listen to on CD, cassette tape, and in digital formats like MP3.

 - Digital: You can download and listen to digital audio books, magazines and newspapers on your computer, MP3 player (such as an iPod), tablet (such as an iPad or Galaxy Tab) or mobile phone.
 You can listen to eBooks using an ebook reader (such as a Kindle) with text-to-speech.

-- CD, cassette and DAISY : You can listen to CDs and cassettes on a stereo or other music system that has a CD and/or cassette player.
-You can listen to RNIB Talking Books using a DAISY player.
+- CD, cassette and DAISY and USB stick : You can listen to CDs and cassettes on a stereo or other music system that has a CD and/or cassette player.
+You can listen to RNIB Talking Books on CD using a DAISY player or on USB stick using a USB player or computer.

 If you've never used an audio book, newspaper or magazine before, especially if you're planning to download a digital audio file, it may sound like a daunting prospect.
 Don't worry!
 It's usually quite straightforward once you know what's what.